One-sixth/ms_ssim_pytorch/README.md

 The code was modified from https://github.com/VainF/pytorch-msssim.
 Part of the code has been modified to make it faster, takes up less VRAM, and is compatible with pytorch jit.

+The dynamic channel version can found here https://github.com/One-sixth/ms_ssim_pytorch/tree/dynamic_channel_num.
+More convenient to use but has a little performance loss.

 ## Great speed up in pytorch 1.2.
 It is strongly recommended to update to pytorch 1.2 !

 # Speed up.
 Only test on GPU.